 The small skull of the cat is attached to the vertebral column as is the case with other mammals, and it contains air filled sockets also known as sinuses.
 There are two sinuses within a cat’s skull – the frontal sinus and the maxillary sinus.
 The eyes socket within the skull, are large enough to contain the huge eyes of a cat.
 Also located in the skull of a cat are its teeth.
 A normal adult cat has 30 teeth.
 The cat isn’t your average carnivores as it comes built with 12 incisors, 4 canine, 4 molars and 10 premolars – all made perfect for devouring flesh.

-- Spinal Column
+Anatomy Of A Cat – Spinal Column

 The way a cat’s spinal column is built is what makes the cat very flexible and gives it the ability to arch its back in a “U” like shape.
 The flexible nature of a cat’s backbone also helps it orient itself as it falls to the ground.
 This why cats never land on their backs.

 A cat has a total of thirteen pairs of ribs.
 Its upper ribs are connected to the thoracic region, while its lower ribs are attached to the breastbone and sternum.
 The ribs alongside the spine and sternum all make up the thorax within a cat that contains its heart and lungs.

-- Forelegs and Hind legs
+Anatomy Of A Cat – Forelegs and Hind Legs

 Also, it is important to note that the cat is a digitigrade animal – what this means is that the cat’s heels never come in contact with the ground.
 When a cat runs, it runs on its toes.